netd-tud/artifacts-conext21-dns-fwd/dns-honeypot-sensors/info.md

 Running these sensors locally should work as described above.
 However, the sensors require a very specific environment to operate globally.
 Therefore, to offer a real-world test, we currently run our servers which you can test against.

-Warning: These test will not work if your scanning behind a NAT.
+Warning: These tests will not work if your scanning behind a NAT.
 This is because you will receive answers from IP addresses for which you did not initiate a communication.
 This applies to `localfwd` and `remotefwd` mode.

 Also, please keep in mind that the honeypots are configured with a rate limiting.
 You will receive only one answer per 5 minutes from each sensor: